-In Spring 2020, we began shipping all of our products in compostable poly bags, and that meant that for Spring 2020, we kept 41,000 plastic bags out of landfills.
 Our poly bags are made with EPI (Environmental Products Inc.) biodegradable plastic; EPI is the proponent and leader of oxo-biodegradable plastic additive technology.
 The poly bags are also made with TDPA™ technology and therefore, are oxo-biodegradable.
-Trade regulations require that every item be packed in a bag, but choosing to use compostable bags instead of conventional plastic minimizes the negative impacts associated with standard plastic.
+Trade regulations require that every item be packed in a bag, but choosing to use these bags instead of conventional plastic minimizes the negative impacts associated with standard plastic.
 Our poly bags will decompose in a landfill much faster than standard plastic and can also be added to a home or industrial compost, where they’ll decompose in a matter of months.

 Our hang tags are made from 100% recycled paper, which is also biodegradable.

 Cashmere has antimicrobial properties, due to the presence of lanolin.
 It is naturally breathable, wicks moisture, and has an odor-repellent quality, so you can wear it as many as 5 times between washes.
 In fact, washing too often can cause excessive pilling.
 Simply air out at least 24 hours after wearing, and before wearing again.
 The Laundress® Wool & Cashmere Spray is a great way to give your cashmere a quick refresh between washes, therefore conserving water.